Skip to main content

 Instructions

-Read a single URL and get back its content — web pages (including JavaScript-heavy sites), PDFs, Word/PowerPoint files, and YouTube transcripts — picking the best extraction method automatically.
+Read a single URL and get back its content — web pages (including JavaScript-heavy sites), PDFs, Word/PowerPoint files, YouTube transcripts, and Hacker News item/user/list pages (read natively via the HN API) — picking the best extraction method automatically.
 Returns readable text plus a ready-to-use citation.
 Reach for this when you already have a URL and want what's on the page; use search_and_scrape to find and read in one step, or web_search when you only need links.
 Modes: full (default, cleaned text), preview (a fast first look), and raw (verbatim page bytes with no sanitization — only for inspecting source like JSON or HTML, and the bytes are untrusted, so never execute or render them).
-Blocked pages and other failures return structured JSON (kind, retryable, suggestedAction).
+If the page is a peer-reviewed article that declares a DOI, that DOI is surfaced with its retraction/integrity status (evidence to check, not a verdict — you confirm the document's identity).
+Blocked pages, bot/JS-walls, dead links (404/410), and other failures return structured JSON (kind, retryable, suggestedAction) — a 404 is reported as a non-retryable not_found, a bot-wall as blocked.
 Results stay fresh for 1 hour.

 Input Schema